Docent Class Now Enrolling

-A new Docent class will begin in 2012.
+A new Docent class will begin in 2014.
 Participants will attend classroom and gallery training sessions to become familiar with the TMA collection and how visitors interact with the art.
-The training program includes approximately 6 hours of class time per week plus at-home assignments, touring practice, group activities, mentoring by active Docents, and a series of thematic presentations.
+The training program includes approximately 6 hours of class time per week plus at-home assignments, visual literacy touring technique, group activities, mentoring by active Docents, and a series of touring presentations.
 The training program lasts approximately 18 months.

 To apply for the Toledo Museum of Art’s Docent program, please download the TMA Docent Application and complete the entire application.
 Then, either save and email the completed application to Paula Brown-Gray or print and mail a copy of your application to:Docent Program

 Toledo, OH 43697